Mark Bibby – CEO & General Manager

 Mark has worked for many years in horticulture and agriculture including owning and operating landscaping and nursery businesses before taking up a role with Regen Australia in 2001.
 He has formal qualifications in business management, horticulture, conservation and land management and project management.
 Mark was offered the role of CEO in 2006 and has progressed Regen Australia’s status to be a leader in ecological restoration and vegetation management in an ever-changing business environment.
 Family, social justice and strong community involvement in local issues are important to Mark.

-Tom Coultas – Operations Manager
+Tom Coultas – Project Manager

 Tom has always had a passion for caring for the environment.
 He started his career in ecological restoration and vegetation management in Melbourne before travelling the world for two and a half years.
 After moving to the Gold Coast he was offered employment with Regen Australia in 2006, giving him the opportunity to get back into the industry and learn about ecological restoration in south east Queensland.
 He has formal qualifications in conservation and land management and project management.
 Tom has a great passion for riding his motorbike.

-Samantha Buzash – Operations Manager
+Samantha Buzash – Project Manager

 Greg Law – Senior Project Manager